media-comp/2022-NRI/README.md

 pip install -e.
 ```

+Use `scripts/generate_dataset.py` to generate simulation data.
+You can use simulation data for both training and testing.
+All model input data will be saved in the `data` folder.

 ## Model training and testing

 Run the following code to train the encoder and the decoder respectively.